walmartlabs/concord-website/docs/plugins/http.md

 # {{ page.title }}

-The `http` task provides a basic HTTP/RESTful client that allows you to call RESTful endpoints.
+The HTTP task provides a basic HTTP/RESTful client that allows you to call RESTful endpoints.
 It is provided automatically by Concord, and does not require any external dependencies.